K-Net operates a computer network to which the dormitories on the DTU campus and in the Kgs. Lyngby area are connected.

 The scale of the distances to the farthest dormitories is reduced.

-K-Net is connected to the internet through The Danish Research Network (Forskningsnettet).
+K-Net is connected to the internet through one of the larger internet providers in Denmark.

 Should it appear that the residents of K-Net has abused other computer systems or networks, K-Net will ask the resident's network group to take action against the abuser.
 If no action is taken, K-Net will close resident's internet access.
 If a network group in general does not respond to requests from K-Net, the entire dormitory's connection to K-Net may be closed.
 This penalty is only a last resort.
 Clear communications with the network groups about abuse is very important, as K-Net is held account for the traffic it generates before DK-CERT and The Danish Research Network.
 If the abuse cannot be stopped, Forskningsnettet may be obliged to cut off the internet connection for all K-Net.